Improving Accessibility Through Theme Sharing in Unreal Engine 5.1

 The project led to ~80% time saved to customize colours for accessibility.
 Upon the release of UE 5.1 in November 2022, over 7 million users can now share customized themes, with over 30k themes shared as of December 2023.

 Huge thank you to my mentors Lauren and Patrick for the unforgettable 4 months!
 You've helped me fill the gaps in my skills as an UX Engineer and provided opportunities to collaborate with designers across Epic Games through my research.
-It's been a fruitful learning experience.
+It's been a fruitful learning experience and I can't wait to see what else Unreal Engine will enable artists and developers to create for the metaverse.